the Re-Earthing of Mother

 If you’re lucky you have a song.
 Something you go back to time and time again.
 It can be a space to recharge your batteries, hype yourself up, confront trauma, confront sadness.
 I have a few–this onedefinitely this oneof coursethis freaking one.
 They remind me of times and versions of myself, intense joy and sorrow, frustrations, building-budding empathies, and on and on.
 They are conversations I come back to.
 They help me see the change in myself.
 They help me let go of, even if only momentarily, the baggage of life.
 Music is a damn thing–I have to remind myself that sometimes.

 I owe a lot to my sister, my sister, my sister.
 I come back to this a lot, but I think she may be my only true hero.
 I have a long list of people I look up to, but whenever I try and sort through it, she rises to the top.
 Anyone who knows her knows she is a force to be reckoned with.
-We both have the same anxiousness–I think you’d never know with her.
+We both have the same anxiousness–you’d never know with her.
 Her whole adult life she’s worked in and around good ole boys’ clubs.
-Always having to prove herself, go above and beyond male dominated hierarchies.
+Always having to prove herself, go above and beyond to prove herself in male dominated hierarchies.
 She’s very constantly reaffirming that she’s not to be fucked with.
-As with many things in life, she may not see it in herself, but the world around her knows.
+As with many things in life, she may not see it in herself, but the world around her sure does.

 She and I both turn to the same band when we need to reorient, Stretch Arm Strong.
 That band (and punk rock in general) is a gift of hers to me.
 Something that I’m able to reach out to when I feel lost.
 I always know when she’s getting ready to confront something that scares her.
 She’ll send me a link to their music before and my mom will tell me the next day how well it went.
 Like clockwork.